Can Stain Remover cause colour change on fabric?Updated 12 days ago

 How do I spot-test for colourfastness?

-Apply a small amount to a hidden seam or inside hem.
+Apply a small amount of Stain Remover to a hidden seam or inside hem.

 Wait 5 to 10 minutes, then blot with a white cloth.
 If you see dye transfer onto the cloth, the fabric isn't colourfast.

 Rinse the test area, let it dry, and check against the rest of the garment.
-If it looks and feels unchanged, you're good to treat the stain.
+If the colour and texture look unchanged, you're good to treat the stain.

 New at Koh?